MABeeskow/PySILLS/README.md

 ### Short Step-by-Step Manual

-In addition to a more detailed manual, I would like to describe briefly here which steps are necessary for a complete data reduction of a mineral analysis project.
+In addition to a more detailed manual, I would like to describe briefly here which steps are necessary for a complete data reduction of a fluid inclusion analysis project.

 #### Data import
 1. Select the correct analysis mode.
 In this case, select "Fluid Inclusion Analysis" below "Select Mode".